 On days like today, I do my best to not dwell on the sadness of having lost furry, feathered, and other friends who have gained their angel wings.
 Rather, I try to focus on the wonderful memories all of my angels have gifted me throughout the years.
-I am lucky to have shared my entire life with furry and even feathered friends, and so the memories are many.
+I am lucky to have shared my entire life with furry friends, feathered friends, and even friends of the aquatic sort.
+Needless to say, the memories are many.